apache/nuttx/tools/README.txt

   Different compilers have different conventions for specifying pre- processor definitions on the compiler command line.
-This bash script allows the build system to create create command line definitions without concern for the particular compiler in use.
+This bash script allows the build system to create command line definitions without concern for the particular compiler in use.

   The define.bat script is a counterpart for use in the native Windows